This post contains affiliate links. If you click on a link and make a purchase I earn a commission at no extra cost for you.

 Do Essential Oils repel tick?

-The effectiveness of essential oils in repelling ticks is well discussed and further research is necessary.
+The effectiveness of essential is well discussed and further research is necessary.
 A few are already recommended by the CDC to provide some protection against certain tick species.
 But what really works, you have to try it out for yourself.
-Wearing appropriate clothing, and applying essential oil tick repellent should only be one of many precautions that you take to prevent a tick bite.
+Wearing appropriate clothing, applying tick repellent should only be one of many precautions that you take to prevent a tick bite.
 Also very important is to check your body regularly for ticks and remove ticks immediately.